Ati-netauto/helloworld/README.md

  Node.js is open-source JavaScript runtime environment.
 It will used for creating Hello-World application
       .
 ## NPM
-Node Package Manager or NPM is a package manager for Node.js and maintains the libraries
+Node Package Manager or NPM is a package manager for Node.js

 # High level overview of the code
  This code